jawadAzx/jawadAzx/readme.md

 ## Hi there 👋

-I'm a undergraduate Computer Science student at Lahore University of Management Sciences , Paksitan.
+I'm a senior Software Engineer at Laam Technologies Inc.
 <!--
 💻 Passionate about Machine learning, web development and networking.